Alexander Hammerstone: The Dynasty (2019–2021)

-World Heavyweight Champion (2021–present)
+World Heavyweight Champion (2021–2023)

 After successfully defending the National Openweight Championship against the likes of L.A.
 Park and Mil Muertes, Hammerstone participated in the Battle Riot match as the #35 entrant at Battle Riot III on July 24, 2021.
 Hammerstone eliminated the Sentai Death Squad, Josef Samael, Simon Gotch, Daivari and lastly Mads Krügger to win the Battle Riot, thus earning the Golden Ticket which required Hammerstone to cash-in for a World Heavyweight Championship match anytime and anywhere.
 After retaining the National Openweight Championship against Tom Lawlor on the September 29 episode of Fusion: Alpha, Hammerstone defeated Jacob Fatu in a title versus title match to win the World Heavyweight Championship and retain his National Openweight Championship at Fightland, which aired on October 7.
 As a result of winning the World Heavyweight Championship, Hammerstone relinquished the National Openweight Championship, ending his two-year reign at 865 days.
-The following month, at War Chamber, Hammerstone captained The Hammerheads (EJ Nduka, Richard Holliday, Matanza Duran and Savio Vega) to defeat the Contra Unit in the titular match.
+The following month, at War Chamber, Hammerstone led The Hammerheads (EJ Nduka, Richard Holliday, Matanza Duran and Savio Vega) to defeat the Contra Unit in the titular match.

 He then feuded with Cesar Duran after he refused the promoter's offer, feuding with Black Taurus and King Muertes.
 On the premiere episode of Azteca on January 6, 2022, Hammerstone and Pagano defeated Taurus and Muertes in an Apocalypto Hardcore match.
-However, Pagano turned on Hammerstone, taking him on a warehouse, which Richard Holliday rescued him.
-On the January 27 episode of Azteca, Hammerstone retained the World Heavyweight Championship against Octagon Jr. Hammerstone successfully defended the World Heavyweight Championship against Pagano in a falls count anywhere match on the February 10, 2022 episode of Fusion.
+However, Pagano turned on Hammerstone, taking him on a warehouse, where Richard Holliday rescued him.
+On the January 27 episode of Azteca, Hammerstone retained the World Heavyweight Championship against Octagon Jr. Hammerstone successfully defended the World Heavyweight Championship against Pagano in a falls count anywhere match on the February 10 episode of Fusion.
 After the match, Holliday turned on Hammerstone by attacking him, thus breaking up the Dynasty.

 Hammerstone retained the World Heavyweight Championship against Davey Richards at SuperFight and Jacob Fatu and Mads Krügger in a three-way match at Intimidation Games.
 Hammerstone continued his feud with Holliday.
 At Rise of the Renegades, Hammerstone teamed with The Von Erichs (Marshall and Ross) as The Von Hammers against King Muertes, Mads Krügger and Richard Holliday in a losing effort in a six-man tag team match.
 Hammerstone successfully defended the World Heavyweight Championship against Holliday at Kings of Colosseum.
 On the November 24 episode of Fusion, Hammerstone defeated Holliday in a falls count anywhere match to retain the title and end the feud.
+Hammerstone would then retain the title against various contenders, such as Bandido, EJ Nduka in a last man standing match, Yamato, and Jacob Fatu at SuperFight.
+On July 8, 2023 at Never Say Never, Hammerstone lost the title to Alex Kane, ending his reign at 644 days.